+Home | Museum | Wanted | Advertising | Articles |

 Dentaku Museum

-A wonderful site
+A fantastic site

 documenting the history of Japanese electronic calculator technology.

 calculators.
+Highly recommended.

 Serge Devidts' Calcuseum

-A fantastic site put
+A huge and fantastic

 Museo Nazionale degli Strumenti per il Calcolo